SandySearch/sandy-search/README.md

 Maps and geocoding is pulled from Google APIs.
 I plan to do reverse geocoding from Google too.

 Admin user interface is all Node and Angular.
-And hosted in a Docker container in Kubernetes cluster on the IBM cloud.
+And hosted in a Docker container in Kubernetes cluster on the IBM Cloud.
 Need to add reports and maps to admin interface.

 Want to use Watson services to post-process all user request data and create heatmaps for the optimal locations for services and food distribution.